HerobrinesArmy/ChatInterfaces/README.md

 * /mute user
 * /unmute user

-The wolves are numbered programmer-style (`0` through `num_wolves - 1`).
-Other clients may have them numbered `1` through `num_wolves`.
-Keep this in mind.

-`/wolf number` will accept negative arguments. /wolf -1 is the last wolf, /wolf -2 is the second to last, and so on.
+`/wolf number` will accept non-positive arguments. /wolf 0 is the last wolf, /wolf -1 is the second to last, and so on.

 More commands will be added over time.